google/benchmark/README.md

 (or set `BENCHMARK_OUT`).
 Specify the output format with `--benchmark_out_format={json|console|csv}` (or set `BENCHMARK_OUT_FORMAT={json|console|csv}`).
-Note that the 'csv' reporter is deperecated and the saved `.csv` file
+Note that the 'csv' reporter is deprecated and the saved `.csv` file
 [is not parsable](https://github.com/google/benchmark/issues/794) by csv parsers.